 This has the advantage of using only ASCII characters and common string encoding mechanisms, yet rendering full Unicode strings upon reconstitution.
 You can use the other functions, say named_entities(), to go from Unicode characters to named entities.

-- The unescape(text) API changes all entities into Unicode characters.
-While long present, is now available for easy external consumption.
-It has an alias, unicode_entities(text) for parallelism with the other APIs.
+unescape(text) changes all entities (save the HTML and XML syntactic marers <, >, and &) into Unicode characters.
+It has a near-alias, unicode_entities(text) that parallelism with the other APIs.

-- This module started as basically a packaging of Ian Beck's work.
-While it's moved slighly forward since then, it's still mostly Ian under the covers.
+This module started as basically a packaging of Ian Beck's recipe.
+While it's moved forward since then, Ian's contribution to the core remains key.
 Thank you, Ian!

 pip install -U namedentities